NachoSEO/Franky/README.md

 # Franky
 Check Google trends for unlimited keywords.
-Header of the csv lst must be "Keyword"
+Header of the csv list must be "Keyword"